IntelliTect/Coalesce/docs/modeling/model-components/behaviors.md

     Overriding this allows for changing this row-deletion implementation to something else, like setting of a soft delete flag, or copying the data into another archival table before deleting.

 `AfterDelete`
     Allows for performing any sort of cleanup actions after a delete has completed.
 If the item was still able to be retrieved from the database after the delete operation completed, this method allows lets you modify or replace the item that is sent back to the client by setting `ref T item` to another object or to null.
-Setting `ref IncludeTree includeTree` will override the :ref:`IncludeTree` used to shape the response object.
+Setting `ref IncludeTree includeTree` will override the [Include Tree](/concepts/include-tree.md) used to shape the response object.